tpan6/VolunteerHub/README.md

 ## 📖 About

 VolunteerHub is a modern web platform that makes it easy for people to find, book, and track volunteer opportunities in their community.
-With an intuitive interface, interactive maps, and seamless booking system, we're making volunteering accessible to everyone.
+With an intuitive interface, interactive maps, and seamless booking, VolunteerHub aims to lower the barrier to volunteering and increase community impact.

 ### ✨ Key Features